emelinely/weather/README.md

 ## description
 a device that takes weather descriptions from the internet and plays the corresponding sounds by mapping the descriptions to the sound files in order to mimick the outdoors when you're indoors

+### temperature
+takes the temperature from openweather api and converts it into celsius

+changes the volume of the audio output according to the temperature (warmer is louder and colder is softer)

+the current upper temperature limit is 40 degrees celsius

+### log
+logs the current weather description, temperature and volume in a file called weather.log

 ## requirements
 ### built-in